godlytalias/Android/workspace/GTAcampuS/README.rst

   #.
 After installing the application, click on the GTAcampuS icon in the android application menu
   #.
 On first use the application is to be initialized with the class timings and also server address where the web-service files are hosted

+.
 Alternate installation from your system

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  #.
-You can also get the apk file from `Amazon appstore <http://www.amazon.com/Godly-T-Alias-GTAcampuS/dp/B00E7AQLM0>`_.
+  - You can also download the application from `Amazon appstore <http://www.amazon.com/Godly-T-Alias-GTAcampuS/dp/B00E7AQLM0>`_.

 Usage